NikolaBlagojevic/pyrecodes/docs/html/_sources/usage/examples/example_3.rst.txt

 DS1 Residential Building
 `````````````````````````

-Residential building in Damage State 1 experiences minor damage and requries several recovery activities as shown in the figure above.
+Residential building in Damage State 1 experiences minor damage and goes through several recovery activities until repaired, as shown in the figure above.
 However, it's ability to provide shelter to its residents is not decreased due to damage, and thus its damage-functionality relation is constant - functionality is always 1 regardless of the damage level.
 The recovery activities are defined in the RecoveryModel section of the component template.
 The duration of each activity is defined using a lognormal distribution with median and dispersion values.
 The demand for recovery resources is defined in the Demand section of the recovery activity.
 These values are constant among all DS1 residential buildings.
 However, repair duration differs among DS1 buildings and is set during system creation in the SystemCreator class based on the R2DTool's output.
 Preceding activities for a recovery activity include all recovery activities that need to be performed before the current activity can start.

 .. toggle::